Millennium Case Study

 What did things look like before the switch?

 “There were situations where a cleaner would take a photo of a paper timesheet, and text it to their manager.
 The manager would then print out the photo and key it into an Excel spreadsheet and email it to the payroll team.
 Payroll would then print the spreadsheet and re-key it into the payroll system.
 That would happen every two weeks for four and a half thousand people”, David shares.
 The business’ bottom line was taking a hit in other areas too, with some sites experiencing issues with timesheet accuracy, excessive overtime and overservicing clients without much Head Office oversight.

 In 2019, Millennium kicked off with Ento’s Core HR, Rostering, Time & Attendance, Pay Rules & Leave features across their larger sites that offer cleaning services.
 Supported by an Ento Technical Solutions Consultant and Account Manager, David travelled to train employees on the software.

-As more sites onboarded with Ento, David managed to upskill another employee to help support Ento training to continue the project’s adoption across the company with some significant improvements.
+As more sites onboarded with Ento, David managed to upskill another employee to help support Ento training.
+This helped continue the project’s adoption across the company with some significant improvements.

-Millennium has saved around $240,000 annually on labour costs, including time theft.
-Using Ento’s Time & Attendance feature gave managers at Millennium insights into what was happening across sites, allowing the business to understand and address any issues.
+Millennium has saved around $240,000 annually on labour costs, which included the removal of time theft.
+Using Ento’s time and attendance feature gave managers insights into what was happening across each site, allowing the business to understand and address any issue.

 Since rolling out Ento, Millennium has overhauled its rostering management, offering instant returns for the business.